mverboom/build-recipes/drawio/README.md

 # DrawIO

+Two recipes for drawio:
-The webapp part of drawio to embed in an existing website.
+* The webapp part of drawio to embed in an existing website.
+* The desktop version (electron)